NavyaG-lab/Tech-writer/on-call/data-infra/ops_how_to.md

 ```
 !Note if at some point you are getting the `Aws::Route53::Errors::ExpiredToken` error, feel free to comment out the internals of `self.resolve_dns_with_nubank_delegation_set!`.

-For `data` environments, you must connect ny specifying the env first: `./console prod` or `./console staging`.
-When running the commands, pls speify the color of the stack:
+For `data` environments, you must connect by specifying the env first: `./console prod` or `./console staging`.
+When running the commands, pls specify the color of the stack.
+The colors of existing stacks can be found in the aws console in the node names.
+If you are creating a stack that does not exist, use a new color.
+If you are upserting an existing stack, use that color (ex., `liquorice`)
 ```
 MesosMaster.create!(ENVIRONMENT, 'foz', 'liquorice')
 ```